CMDR-Squedie/EDConstrDepot/README.md

 Markets are only updated if you actually visit them (merely docking is not sufficient).
 The FC market is a bit bugged in E:D as of now so you may have to visit it twice to update properly.

 You can manage all your visited markets and constructions in one place using the **Manage All** command.
-This tool lets you filter data, search for commodities, quickly set active market or construction, ignore/forget selected markets etc.
+This tool lets you filter data, search for commodities, quickly set active market or construction, ignore/forget selected markets, check market economies etc.

 To temporarily turn the transparency off, double-click the title bar or choose the **Backdrop** command.